 Our clients play an invaluable role in our vision.
 By supporting Australian creative jobs, slow fashion and ethical practices, our clients allow our team and suppliers to promote environmental protection, through our business practices.
 It’s important to us that our influence, big or small, is focused on building a sustainable future.

 We are proud to have been included in 'SUSTAINABLE & FASHIONABLE: MELBOURNE' guide by Greta Lukavic.
 We have been recognised as one of the ethical local makers that promotes sustainable industry practises.

 We source our packaging from local makers including boxes, garment bags and tissue paper.
 All of these are bio-degradable.
 The fillings we use in our cushions (homewares category), are made of recycled plastic bottles in Australia.
-The cushion covers and trims are made of dead-stock fabric left from from sampling of our dresses.
-The masks are also made from our own dead-stock fabrics and laces.
-Any remaining fabrics or unwanted samples are donated to fashion schools for their projects or to op-shops.
+The cushion covers and trims are made of our own past seasons fabrics.
+Any remaining fabrics or unwanted samples are donated appropriately.
 This encourages usage in a conscious, constructive and responsible manner, giving them a new life.
-Al these efforts are done in order to reduce the landfill and protect our environment.
+All these efforts are done in order to reduce the landfill and protect our environment.

 Our model of manufacturing is purely made-to-order.
 We do not produce typical seasonal collections or hold excessive stock of gowns.
 This ensures that we are not producing landfill waste.
 Being a more responsible way of manufacturing, it also ensures quality which in turn means longevity of the piece that you purchase from us.

 Our passion for contributing to building a better future at an individual, social and environmental level provides you with the option to make ethical choices when shopping with us.